 All full-time AOA students in grades 3 through 10 are required to take the MAP test each year, preferably in the spring.
 Part-time students may take the test for a small fee, but testing is not required.
-The Spring 2019 MAP testing window runs from February 18 through June 12.
+The Spring 2020 MAP testing window runs from February 18 through June 12.
 Due to school holidays, this test is not available on April 10 or May 25.

 To find out more about Alpha Omega Academy’s achievement testing policy and the MAP test, please visit AOA’s virtual campus.